Exact Inference with Approximate Computation for Differentially Private Data via Perturbations

-Differential privacy aims to protect the confidential information of individual respondents in a dataset $\xx \in \XX$, without unduly sacrificing accuracy in learning about aggregate features of the underlying population as represented by $\xx$.
-By the confidential information of an individual is meant the following.
-Consider $\xx' \in \XX$ a neighboring dataset of $\xx$, in the sense that the smaller of the two differs from the larger by missing precisely one respondent.
-In other words, $d\left(\xx, \xx'\right) = 1$ where $d$ is the Hamming distance appropriately defined on $\XX$.
-Any observable difference between $\xx$ and $\xx'$ is the confidential information whether a certain respondent is in, or not in, the dataset.

-By an aggregate feature is meant a query $\sss: \XX \to \RRR^p$, a deterministic function of $\xx$, such as the sample average, variance, quantiles and so on.
+Differential privacy aims to protect the confidential information of individual respondents in a dataset $\xx \in \XX$, without undue sacrifice of accuracy in learning about aggregate features of the underlying population as represented by $\xx$.
+Here, an aggregate feature is a query $\sss: \XX \to \RRR^p$, a deterministic function of $\xx$, such as the sample average, variance, quantiles and so on.
 Queries are the means through which analysts learn from the dataset.
-Counting queries, including histograms and contingency tables which are ordered multivariate counts over a partition of $\xx$, constitute a most useful class of queries in the practice of differential privacy \citep{yang2012differential, schein2019locally}.
-The 2020 U.S. Census will employ differential privacy as its disclosure avoidance system \citep{abowd2018us}, and central to the reporting tasks of the Census Bureau are counts and histograms tabulated over geographic levels including states, counties, and enumeration districts.
+Counting queries, including histograms and contingency tables which are ordered multivariate counts over a partition of $\xx$, constitute a most useful class of queries.
+It is the main query type for the 2020 U.S. Census data products, tabulated across various geographic levels such as states, counties, and Census blocks.

-Differential privacy is realized via a mechanism of perturbation, and queries constitute the fundamental building block of perturbation mechanisms.
-To say that a query function is differentially private means that it reflects as truthful as possible about the status of $\xx$, meanwhile behaves similarly should it be calculated based on any neighboring dataset of $\xx$.
+Differential privacy is realized via a probabilistic mechanism based on the intended query.
+A differentially private query reflects as truthful as possible about the status of $\xx$, meanwhile behaves similarly should it be calculated based on any neighboring dataset of $\xx$.
 The notion of differentially privacy is defined in probabilistic terms.

-\begin{definition}[differential privacy; \cite{dwork2009differential_smith}] A random function $\SSS$ is $\left(\epsilon,\delta\right)$-differentially private if for all neighboring datasets $\left\{ \left(\xx,\xx'\right):d\left(\xx,\xx'\right)=1\right\}$ and all $A \in \mathscr{B}(\RRR^p)$,
+\begin{definition}[differential privacy; \citealp{dwork2006calibrating}] A random function $\SSS:\XX\to\RRR^{p}$ is $\left(\epsilon,\delta\right)$-differentially private if for all neighboring datasets $ \left(\xx,\xx'\right) \in \XX^{2}$ and all $A \in \mathscr{B}(\RRR^p)$,